w3c/trace-context/spec/20-http_request_header_format.md

-# Trace Context HTTP Headers Format
+# Trace Context HTTP Request Headers Format

 This section describes the binding of the distributed trace context to `traceparent` and `tracestate` HTTP headers.

 ## Relationship Between the Headers

-The `traceparent` header represents the incoming request in a tracing system in a common format, understood by all vendors.
+The `traceparent` request header represents the incoming request in a tracing system in a common format, understood by all vendors.
 Here’s an example of a `traceparent` header.

 ``` http
 traceparent: 00-0af7651916cd43dd8448eb211c80319c-b7ad6b7169203331-01
 ```

-The `tracestate` header includes the parent in a potentially vendor-specific format:
+The `tracestate` request header includes the parent in a potentially vendor-specific format:

 ``` http
 tracestate: congo=t61rcWkgMzE